Grid’s Masonry section can present up to six images with overlaying text in a grid on your home page.

 This is where you'll add each of your features.
 You can add a Heading, Subheading, and Link here if you wish (note that you do not have to use all or even any of these fields).
 You'll set the Text color (black or white) using the dropdown menu.

 To optimize the mobile experience, features can be individually set to display only on the desktop layout, or on both the desktop and mobile layouts.
 The reason for this is that masonry features get stacked on mobile.
 Having six features enabled can mean quite a lot of scrolling for users, so you may want to limit the number to two or three.
-You can set which ones Show on mobile by checking the corresponding box.
+Set which ones Show on mobile by checking the corresponding box.